Destinations Greece The Peloponnese

 A note from Hala

-Seven nights.
-Nafplio → Monemvasia → Mani → Costa Navarino.
+Seven nights: Nafplio → Monemvasia → the Mani → Costa Navarino.

 Quick take

-The Peloponnese is the mainland that makes the trip.
-A driving holiday, not a beach holiday — distances are long, the rewards are concentrated.
+The Peloponnese is a driving trip.
+Distances are long and the stops are concentrated, so plan the route before the rooms.
 April–June and September–October are the windows: wildflowers in spring, harvest light in autumn, the ancient sites visitable without midday collapse.
 July–August are hot (35°C+ inland) and Mycenae becomes a coach park; if you must, go at 8 a.m.
 November–March the mainland stays open — the hotels do, the restaurants do, the sites do — but the Mani is cold and wet.

 The Zones

 A clockwise loop.
-Nafplio is the first base, the Argolid the ancient morning, Monemvasia the medieval afternoon, the Mani the wild middle, Messinia the luxury end, the Arcadian interior the optional return.
+Nafplio is the base, the Argolid holds the ancient sites, Monemvasia is the medieval stop, the Mani is the wild stretch, and Messinia is where the resorts are.
+Arcadia and Olympia sit on the drive home.

 A hand-drawn Lion Gate of Mycenae